 If the touchpoint that grabs customers’ initial interest and the touchpoint that ultimately converts them are deemed most important, this model works well.
 The drawback is that if your business really needs a second or third touchpoint to convert a customer, this model won’t properly acknowledge it.

-Machine learning MTA models use your actual data to create rules for assigning credit to your marketing touchpoints.
-Each player’s value would be determined based on his or her performance throughout multiple plays.
+Machine learning MTA models (commonly referred to as data-driven MTA models) use your historic data to create rules for assigning credit to each of your marketing touchpoints.
+In the soccer game, each player’s value would be determined based on his or her performance throughout multiple plays.

-Implementing a statistical MTA model used to be challenging.
+Implementing a machine learning MTA model used to be challenging.
 For instance, it requires having access to the historical data of your marketing activities, as well as a tool to analyze performance patterns.
-Challenges aside, this model brings you closer to accurately determining the value of your marketing touchpoints.
+Challenges aside, this model brings you a lot closer to determining the true value of each marketing touchpoint.

 Choosing the right model

 There’s no perfect science for choosing an attribution model.
 If you have a short and simple marketing funnel, a single-touch model may be effective enough.
 If you’re marketing on various channels and have many touchpoints, a multi-touch attribution model is the way to go.